arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ### Can't Upload the Sketch

-Sometimes if the GPS module is getting readings, you will not be able to upload a new sketch, double tap the reset button on your Portenta H7 and upload the new sketch.
+Sometimes, while the GPS module is getting readings, you will not be able to upload a new sketch.
+Double tap the reset button on your Portenta H7 and upload the new sketch.